Masterpiece New Zealand Adventure Tour

 The Masterpiece is an all-encompassing New Zealand Adventure Tour created to replenish the mind and uplift the spirit.
 Each day combines a blend of beautiful scenery and exceptional experiences with healthy meals, comfortable accommodations, time to relax and, of course, good company.
 Designed to showcase the best of New Zealand without the need to rush, this is adventure travel at its finest.

 Begin your journey in Queenstown, a gorgeous alpine resort nestled on the shores of Lake Wakatipu.
 After meeting your guides and fellow travellers, we’ll head out for a dose of fresh mountain air on either a scenic bike ride or walk – the perfect antidote to any residual jetlag you’re feeling!
 With our legs sufficiently stretched, we’ll then travel on to the Mount Cook region where we’ll spend the next couple of nights.
 An area of incredible natural beauty, this National Park is home to many iconic mountain vistas, including that of our highest peak Aoraki/Mt Cook.

-Bike or Walk Arrowtown to the Kawarau Bungy Bridge
+Bike or Hike from Arrowtown to the Kawarau Bungy Bridge

 Welcome to our backyard!
 Queenstown and the surrounding area is an outdoor enthusiast’s dream, with many purpose-built tracks and trails ideal for hiking, biking or running.
 As part of your introduction to New Zealand, we’ll travel to the historic Arrowtown, a quaint old gold-mining settlement just a short drive from Queenstown.
 Today you’ll have the choice of either biking or walking the Arrow River Bridges Trail.

 Road trip to Mount Cook